-International Intellectual Property - Scheduled to be taught Spring 2022
+International Intellectual Property - Last taught Spring 2022

 This course examines international protection of intellectual property.
 We will discuss international treaties, trade agreements, and dispute resolution systems relating to trademarks, patents, copyrights, and related rights.
 The course will also cover acquisition and enforcement of intellectual property rights in foreign markets.